Juamava/primotrucking/OTR.md

-# OTR API Documentation 📦🚚
+# 📦🚚 Over the road

 OTR (Over the Road) refers to freight transportation by road, and it is classified into two main categories:
 - **FTL (Full Truckload)**: Full load in a single truck.